Bob Crane: Private life and murder

 Crane frequently videotaped and photographed his own sexual escapades.
-During the run of Hogan's Heroes, Dawson introduced him to John Henry Carpenter, a regional sales manager for Sony Electronics, who often helped famous clients with their video equipment.
+During the run of Hogan, Dawson introduced Crane to John Henry Carpenter, a regional sales manager for Sony Electronics who often helped famous clients with their video equipment.
 The two men struck up a friendship and began visiting bars and nightclubs together.
 Crane attracted many women due to his celebrity status, and he introduced Carpenter to them as his manager.
-Crane and Carpenter videotaped their joint sexual encounters.
-Crane's son Robert later insisted that all of the women were aware of the videotaping and consented to it, but several claimed they had no idea that they had been recorded until they were informed by Scottsdale police after Crane's murder.
-Carpenter later became national sales manager at Akai, and he arranged his business trips to coincide with Crane's dinner-theater touring schedule so that the two could continue videotaping their sexual encounters.
+The two men videotaped their joint sexual encounters.
+Crane's son Scotty later insisted that all of the women were aware of the videotaping and consented to it, but several claimed that they had no idea that they had been recorded until they were informed by Scottsdale police after Crane's murder.
+During their friendship, Carpenter became national sales manager at the consumer electronics company Akai and arranged his business trips to coincide with Crane's touring schedule, allowing the two to continue videotaping their sexual encounters.

 In June 1978, Crane was living in the Winfield Place Apartments in Scottsdale during a run of Beginner's Luck at the Windmill Dinner Theatre.
 On the afternoon of June 29, his co-star Victoria Ann Berry entered his apartment after he failed to show up for a lunch meeting, and discovered his body.
 Crane had been bludgeoned to death with a weapon that was never identified, though investigators believed it to be a camera tripod.
 An electrical cord had been tied around his neck.